swissclubto/swissclubto.github.io/_pages/membership.md

 permalink: /membership/
 ---

-If you already already are a member and would like to login to your member profile, please go here:
+If you already are a member and would like to login to your member profile, please go here:

 [Member login]({% link _pages/membership/profile.md %}){: .btn .btn--info .btn--large}